 This course expands on the basic EMT level material in the areas of medical, legal, moral, and ethical responsibilities, and human anatomy and physiology.
 Trauma patient assessment is stressed utilizing BTLS standards.
-The student will be given advanced training in the pathophysiology and management of shock utilizing MAST and intravenous Respiratory system anatomy and physiology diseases, injury, and other dysfunctions will be studied as well as advanced airway management techniques, 'including use of EOAs, EGTAs, and endotracheal Students must show intubation. evidence appropriate inoculations.
+The student will be given advanced training in the pathophysiology and management of shock utilizing MAST and intravenous therapy.
+Respiratory system anatomy and physiology and diseases, injury, and other dysfunctions will be studied as well as advanced airway management techniques, including use of EOAs, EGTAs, and endotracheal Students must show evidence of intubation. appropriate inoculations.